 Mustang Bio (MBIO) Receives a Buy from Oppenheimer

-Mustang Bio has an analyst consensus of Strong Buy, with a price target consensus of $9.67, implying a 233.4% upside from current levels.
-In a report issued on October 26, H.C.
-Wainwright also maintained a Buy rating on the stock with a $7.00 price target.
+Currently, the analyst consensus on Mustang Bio is a Strong Buy with an average price target of $9.67, which is a 244.1% upside from current levels.
+In a report issued on October 27, B.Riley Financial also reiterated a Buy rating on the stock with a $9.00 price target.

 See today’s analyst top recommended stocks >>